Ultimate Johnstown Real Estate Investing Guide for 2026

 Property Values

-As a note buyer, you will search for deals that have a cushion of equity.
-If the property value is not much more than the mortgage loan balance, and the lender wants to foreclose, the collateral might not generate enough to payoff the loan.
-As loan payments reduce the amount owed, and the market value of the property goes up, the borrower’s equity grows.
+As a mortgage note buyer, you must try to find deals that have a cushion of equity.
+When the value is not significantly higher than the mortgage loan balance, and the lender needs to foreclose, the home might not realize enough to payoff the loan.
+Appreciating property values help improve the equity in the collateral as the homeowner lessens the balance.

 Property Taxes